aio-libs/aiomonitor/docs/tutorial.rst

 Once connection established, one can type commands, for instance ``help``::

     monitor >>> help
-    Commands:
+    Available Commands are:
+                 cancel taskid: Cancel an indicated task
+                 console: Switch to async Python REPL
-                 ps               : Show task table
+                 ps: Show task table
-                 where taskid     : Show stack frames for a task cancel taskid    : Cancel an indicated task signal signame   : Send a Unix signal stacktrace       : Print a stack trace from the event loop thread console          : Switch to async Python REPL quit             : Leave the monitor
+                 quit: Leave the monitor
+                 signal signame: Send a Unix signal
+                 stacktrace: Print a stack trace from the event loop thread where taskid: Show stack frames for a task

 Library will respond with list of supported commands: